To determine if the concentration of digoxin in your blood is at a therapeutic level or to detect toxic levels of the drug in your blood

 When prescribed digoxin, you should discuss with your healthcare provider and pharmacist all other prescription and over-the-counter medications, dietary supplements, and herbal remedies you are taking.
 These can affect the level of digoxin in the blood and its effectiveness.
 Be sure to notify your healthcare provider about any changes in use of these products while you are taking digoxin.

-Digoxin is primarily cleared from the system by the kidneys.
-When someone has kidney problems, the person's healthcare provider may want to monitor kidney function and blood potassium levels since kidney dysfunction and low levels of potassium can result in symptoms of digoxin toxicity.
+Digoxin is primarily cleared from the body by the kidneys.
+If you have kidney problems, your healthcare provider may want to monitor kidney function and blood potassium levels since kidney dysfunction and low levels of potassium can result in symptoms of digoxin toxicity.

 In cases where toxic levels of digoxin are found, a healthcare practitioner may administer a specialized antidote (digoxin immune FAB) to reverse the effects of the digoxin.